 Learn more about your legal rights if you are having complications from a Biomet Hip Implant.

 In October 2012, a federal judicial panel centralized federal Biomet M2a Magnum hip implant lawsuits.
 In addition to transferring eight cases pending in various federal courts, the panel ordered the transfer of future case filings to the U.S. District Court for the Northern District of Indiana.
-The panel anticipates a significant number of Biomet lawsuits and centralized the cases in the Northern District of Indiana in order to process the cases more efficiently.
-Judge Robert L. Miller, Jr. will preside over the litigation, known as Multidistrict Litigation (MDL) No. 2391.
+The panel centralized the cases in the Northern District of Indiana in order to process the cases more efficiently.
+Judge Robert L. Miller, Jr. presided over the litigation, known as Multidistrict Litigation (MDL) No. 2391.

-As the size of the federal MDL is expected to grow, state court filings are also expected to continue.
-Several Biomet cases have been filed in New Jersey state court.
+Several Biomet cases also have been filed in New Jersey state court.
 In the past, the New Jersey Supreme Court has centralized litigation involving other hip implants.

-For instance, the Bergen County Superior Court is currently managing more than 600 cases involving Depuy’s ASR hip implant, with the first trial scheduled for October 2013.
-The same court is managing more than 160 cases involving Stryker Rejuvenate and ABG II Modular-Neck Hip Stems.
+For instance, the Bergen County Superior Court is currently managing cases involving Depuy’s ASR hip implant.
+The same court is managing cases involving Stryker Rejuvenate and ABG II Modular-Neck Hip Stems.
 The New Jersey Supreme Court may likewise order centralization of Biomet cases as case filings increase.

 How We Can Help